tholden/dynareOBC/ReadMe.txt

       sufficient condition for feasibility is performed.
 Setting a larger number increases the chance of finding feasibility, but may be slow.
       If FeasibilityTestGridSize=0 then the test is disabled.
+    * SkipQuickPCheck
+      Disables the "quick" check to see if the M matrix has any contiguous principal sub-matrices with non-positive determinants.
     * PTest=INTEGER (default: 0)
       Runs a fast as possible test to see if the top INTEGERxINTEGER submatrix of M is a P matrix.
       Set this to 0 to disable these tests.
     * AltPTest=INTEGER (default: 0)
       Uses a slower, more verbose procedure to est if the top INTEGERxINTEGER submatrix of M is a P matrix.
 Set this to 0 to disable these tests.